openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 If you are not installing the most recent version, ensure that you have Tekton Pipeline installed and running at a version that is higher than v0.44.0.
 {{< /hint >}}

-If you want to do a manual installation of the stable release of Pipelines as Code on your OpenShift cluster you can apply the template with kubectl :
+If you want to do a manual installation of the stable release of Pipelines-as-Code on your OpenShift cluster you can apply the template with kubectl :

 ```shell